What is the role of the spindle fibers during mitosis? | Channels for Pearson+

 1

-Identify the stages of mitosis: Mitosis consists of several stages, including prophase, metaphase, anaphase, and telophase.
-Spindle fibers play a crucial role during these stages, particularly in metaphase and anaphase.
+Identify the phases of mitosis: Mitosis consists of several phases, including prophase, metaphase, anaphase, and telophase.

-Learn about spindle fibers: Spindle fibers are structures composed of microtubules that form during cell division.
-They originate from the centrosomes and extend towards the center of the cell.
+Focus on the role of spindle fibers: During mitosis, spindle fibers are crucial for chromosome movement and separation.

-Explore the function of spindle fibers: During mitosis, spindle fibers attach to the centromeres of chromosomes.
-This attachment is crucial for aligning the chromosomes at the cell's equatorial plane during metaphase.
+Explain the function of spindle fibers: Spindle fibers attach to chromosomes at the centromere and help pull them apart during anaphase, ensuring each daughter cell receives an equal set of chromosomes.

-Understand the separation of chromosomes: In anaphase, spindle fibers shorten, pulling the sister chromatids apart towards opposite poles of the cell.
-This ensures that each daughter cell receives an identical set of chromosomes, which is vital for maintaining genetic consistency.
+Clarify the importance of spindle fibers: Without spindle fibers, chromosomes would not be properly segregated, leading to errors in cell division and potentially resulting in cells with abnormal chromosome numbers.

 Watch next

-Master Introduction to Cell Division with a bite sized video explanation from Jason Amores SumpterStart learning
+Master Phases of Mitosis with a bite sized video explanation from Jason Amores SumpterStart learning

 Related Videos